delaneysmith22/heartbeat-classification/README.md

 training-mit-ptbdb-final.ipynb

 This code loads and visualizes the pre-segmented MIT-BIH arrhythmia data set and PTB Diagnostic database.
-It loads pre-trained CNN models (trained on these datasets) and then evaluates their performance using various metrics.
+It then loads pre-trained models (trained on these datasets) and then evaluates their performance using various metrics.